thindil/tashy/README.md

 automatically closed.
 Any code propositions should go to the [Fossil](https://www.laeran.pl/repositories/tashy) repository.

+**INFO:** This project is no longer maintained.
+Feel free to clone it and take care about it.

 TASHY is the Ada 2012 binding to Tcl/Tk.
 It allows using Tcl code in Ada code and vice versa.
 Included bindings: